frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/sharing.md

 **You can share documents with other users via sharing in ERPNext.**

 In addition to user and role permissions, you can also Share a document with another user if you have sharing rights for that document.
-Note that, a shared document will be visible to the other user even if the document is restricted via user permissions.
+Note that, a shared document will be visible to the other user even if the document is restricted via [User Permissions](/docs/user/manual/en/setting-up/users-and-permissions/user-permissions).

 To share a document, open the document, click on the "+" icon under sharing and select the user with whom you want to share: